AlanCunningham/rtsp-timelapse/output/README.md

-Timelapse videos will be saved here.
+Timelapse videos will be saved either in normal_fps or forced_fps.